projectlumos/A-Book-A-Month/README.md

 - **Politics and the English Language - Gorge Orwell**: Very short (25 page) book on the degradation of the english language.
 Recommended if you write.
 - **Brave New World - Aldous Huxley**: Dystopian novel.
 - **Wings of fire - APJ Abdul Kalal**: Inspiring biography
+- **The Pragmatic Programmer - Andy Hunt and Dave Thomas**: Quality experiences and wisdom about software engineering.

 # Readers
 Format [## Reader_name [Month YY [list of books]]